 Fr.
 Vazken Movsesian is a priest of the Armenian Church.
-For the past 32 years he has melded the most ancient traditions and practices of Armenian Orthodoxy with contemporary themes to bring about the promise of peace.
+For the past four decades he has melded the most ancient traditions and practices of Armenian Orthodoxy with contemporary themes to bring about the promise of peace.
 He is the child of Genocide survivors and understands the importance of transformation to facilitate the healing process.
 His work has taken him to Rwanda and Armenia to study the processes of survival via the implementation of the very basic human precepts of faith, hope and love.

 Fr.
 Vazken is an innovator.
 His first parish was in the dawning Silicon Valley (1982-1996).
 There he pastored and established the St. Andrew Armenian Church in Cupertino, California, next to the blossoming Apple Computer campus.
 Fr.
 Vazken established the first electronic bulletin board system (BBS) SAIN (1988) dedicated to the free flow of information about Armenians, the Armenian Church, Orthodoxy and Genocide studies.
 Since that time he has pioneered the use of modern technology to bring the message of hope and love to the world, via videos and electronic sermons.
 In 2000, while he was the Parish Priest at the St. Gregory Armenian Church in Pasadena, he received a grant from Japonica Partners to broadcast the Divine Liturgy on the Internet.
 Since that inaugural broadcast he has produced a steady stream of lessons, open forums and electronic classroom sessions designed to promote social change via patterns of love and non-violence.